jackdoe/wordgraph/README.md

 Build a graph of flow of words like "a -> b -> c -> d"

-I trained it on 15000 books from project gutenberg, and cutoff the edges that are below 75th percentile. (you can find this index in computed_index/)
+I trained it on 15000 books from project gutenberg, and cutoff the edges that are below 85th percentile. (you can find this index in computed_index/)

+the thing is also deployed on https://wordgraph.xyz and you can try it at https://wordgraph.xyz/test

 ## build an index